Pseudomanifold/Aleph/README.md

     $ make

-It is advisable to test that Aleph works correctly on your system, so you can run the unit test with:
+It is advisable to test that Aleph works correctly on your system, so you can run the unit tests with:

     $ make test